 "One hypothesis is there's just a lot of inflammation caused by the virus," Freeman said.
 The condition resembles pernio (also called chilblains), caused by exposure to cold temperatures, resulting in inflammation, which can appear as skin sores or bumps.

 The other theory is that the symptom is due to blood vessel clots, which can occur in COVID-19 patients.

 "I don't feel comfortable saying it's one or the other," Freeman explained.
 "It could be a bit of both."

 How common are COVID toes?

-It's unclear how common COVID toes are — because it's unclear what percentage of the U.S. population has the coronavirus, according to Freeman.
+It's unclear how common COVID toes are, according to Freeman.

-To answer this question and others, Freeman is running an international registry to document COVID-19 patients' range of dermatologic conditions.
-The registry, which launched last week in collaboration with the American Academy of Dermatology, includes reports of people who tested positive and those whose health care providers suspect are positive.
+To answer questions about COVID toes, Freeman is running an international registry to document COVID-19 patients' range of dermatologic conditions.
+The registry, which was launched in collaboration with the American Academy of Dermatology, includes reports of people who tested positive and those whose health care providers suspect are positive.

 "I wouldn't take purple toes as meaning, 'I'm definitely going to get sick' or 'I'm not going to get sick,'" she added.